diegowholikesorange/zensole/README.md

 * Given a search failed because of invalid search criteria (entity, field or field value), when I look at the corresponding log entries, then I want to see a message that tells me which value was incorrect and why.
+* Given an internal, unexpected error happens in the application when I open the log file then I want to see the Java exception type and stacktrace for the error.

+### As a user I want to be able to stop (exit) from the CLI so that I can reuse the console for other tasks.
+#### Acceptance Criteria
+* Given that the CLI prompts me for the entity type to be searched when I look at the options then I want to see an option to EXIT the CLI.
+* Given that the CLI prompts me for the entity type to be searched when I select the menu option EXIT then I want the CLI to stop.